-“It’s the same story,” Callero said of the team’s start of Big West Conference play. “[We] played well for anywhere from 25-35 minutes, tied in the second half in all five games that we lost in [Big West Conference] play, but [we] kind of got worn down, physically.”
+“It’s the same story,” Callero said of the team’s start to Big West Conference play. “[We] played well for anywhere from 25-35 minutes, tied in the second half in all five games that we lost in Big West play, but we kind of got worn down, physically.”

 While junior guard Job Alexander scored a career-high 14 points and senior forward Kuba Niziol reached a season-high 15 points, the Titans’ potent offense made 56.5 percent of their shots from the field.

-With the win, the defending Big West Tournament champions Cal State Fullerton (8-12, 4-2 Big West) put themselves in third place in the Big West Conference, while Cal Poly (4-14, 0-5) are left in last place as the only team without a win in conference play.
+With the win, the defending Big West Tournament champions Cal State Fullerton (8-12, 4-2 Big West) put themselves in third place in the Big West Conference, while Cal Poly (4-14, 0-5) are left in last place.
+The Mustangs are the only team without a win in conference play.